-It is 2021, and there remains an unacceptable level of unresolved issues from the past.
+It’s been more than 20 years since we observed the turn of the millennium.
+Yet, there still remains an unacceptable level of unresolved issues from the past.
 Access to Water, Sanitation, and Hygiene (WASH) is still heavily compromised in many parts of the world.
 Whilst this article’s main focus is poor sanitation, it also relates to unsafe water and lack of hygiene.
 Both are compounded by unsafe sanitation.

 Poor sanitation, which refers to lack of access to clean drinking water and unsafe disposal of human waste, not only carries its own burden of diseases, but it may stand in the way of the infection control strategies against the COVID-19 pandemic.
 Whilst some countries are already battling sanitation-related infectious diseases, COVID-19 has only added to their plight.
 As demonstrated in the following video, people living in rural, vulnerable, and war-torn areas are the most affected.
 This combined effect of simultaneous multiple infectious diseases makes it even more pertinent to address the sanitation issue as promptly as possible if we want to see the light at the end of the tunnel.